 If you buy your dress from a famous designer located out of Minnesota (like Japan), you may need some alterations!
 Most of the wedding dress alteration services would recommend having your first fitting around 3 months prior to your wedding day.
 For huge transformations, some pieces of your dress material would be necessary.

 Jewelry usually speak for themselves.
-Nice and delicate jewelry work greatly in pictures.
-As a wedding photographer I usually don’t have contact with the jeweler, but I do see some brand names showing up often.
-Like the dress, a good deal for jewelry could be to find a young designer, with its own style.
+Nice and delicate jewelry work in pictures.
+As a wedding photographer, I rarely have contact with the jeweler, but I see some brand names showing up often.
+Like the dress, a good deal for jewelry could be to find a junior designer, with its own style.

 Cleaning your diamond ring could be an option for your special day.